The 3 credit bureaus: Equifax, Experian and TransUnion

 • Debt collection agencies

 Credit bureaus also obtain public records and include that information in their reports.
-Those records might include things like:
+Those records might include:

 How does my credit information stay private?

-The Fair Credit Reporting Act (FCRA) is a federal law that helps protect the accuracy, privacy and fairness of information collected by credit bureaus.
+Your credit information is protected by the Fair Credit Reporting Act (FCRA).
+The FCRA is a federal law that helps protect the accuracy, privacy and fairness of information collected by credit bureaus.

 When credit bureaus collect information on consumer credit behavior, they have the right to do so without people’s permission.
 But businesses that might want to access information through a credit check need to have “a permissible purpose” under the law to obtain your credit report.
-In most cases, the business will disclose to you that they are pulling your credit report.
+In most cases, the business will disclose to you that it is pulling your credit report.

 Credit bureaus vs. credit scoring companies and models